finspresso/finspresso/inflation/README.md

 ### Make .php files accessible to local XAMPP server

-In order for the XAMPP server to be able to respond to the request sent out by [lik_evolution.html](lik_evolution.html), you need to create a softlink to the all the files in the html/mysql folder in the LAMPP base folder:
+In order for the XAMPP server to be able to respond to the request sent out by [lik_evolution.html](html/mysql/lik_evolution.html), you need to create a softlink to all the files in the html/mysql folder in the XAMPP base folder:

 ```sh
 sudo mkdir /opt/lampp/htdocs/projects/